Stories for all time

 The project's chief deliverable is an electronic catalogue of all the manuscripts in which fornaldarsaga texts are found, containing information on their format and layout, the other texts they preserve and when, where and by and/or for whom they were written.
 The total number of manuscripts in the catalogue is 1049; a quarter of these were not previously known to scholarship.
 Ancillary to this is a fully searchable bibliography of editions, translations and secondary material pertaining to the fornaldarsögur.
 Both the catalogue and the bibliography are regularly updated and available on the present website.

-A volume of essays emanating from the project, The legendary legacy: Transmission and reception of the Fornaldarsögur Norðurlanda, has recently appeared in the Viking Collection series, published by the University Press of Southern Denmark.
+A volume of essays emanating from the project, The legendary legacy: Transmission and reception of the Fornaldarsögur Norðurlanda, appeared in 2018 in the Viking Collection series, published by the University Press of Southern Denmark.
 For a complete list of relevant publications by project participants see the About the project page on this website.